 HM Coroner for South Yorkshire West District is Christopher P Dorries OBE.
-He is based at the Public Mortuary and his officers can be called during office hours.
+He is based at the public mortuary within the Medico-Legal Centre.

-The Coroner is an independent Judicial Officer, responsible only to the Crown, with a statutory duty to investigate sudden, violent or unexplained deaths.
-He/she must be legally or medically qualified.
+The Coroner is an independent Judicial Officer, responsible only to the Crown.
+They have a statutory duty to investigate sudden, violent or unexplained deaths.
+They must be legally qualified.

-About one third of all deaths are reported to the Coroner and of these, approximately 55% require a post-mortem examination.
-In the vast majority of cases the post-mortem will reveal a natural cause of death but around 12% (375+ per year locally) show an unnatural cause and require an inquest.
+About 40% of all deaths are reported to a Coroner, often because the cause of death is not immediately known.
+Approximately half of reported deaths require some form of post-mortem examination and, in the vast majority of cases, this will reveal a natural cause of death.
+However, around 18% (600+ cases per year locally) show an unnatural cause of death and require an inquest.

-The Coroner's decision is set out in a formal record of the case called the 'Inquisition'.
-This states: the identity of the deceased; the medical cause of death; the time, place and circumstances at or in which the injury was sustained; and the conclusion as to the death.
+The Coroner's decision is set out in a formal document called the ‘Record of Inquest’.
+This states the identity of the deceased, the medical cause of death, the time and place of death and in what circumstances the deceased died.
+The form also records the court’s conclusion as to the death.

-The conclusion of the death is the Coroner's verdict on whether the death was suicide, accidental, natural causes etc. There is also an increasing use of the ‘narrative verdict’ which is a short factual statement of the coroner’s finding as to how the death occurred.
+The conclusion as to the death (previously known as a verdict) categorises whether the death was suicidal, accidental, or caused by natural causes etc. It is also common to use a narrative conclusion which is a factual statement of the Coroner’s finding as to how the death occurred.

-In the Coroner's Court ‘neglect’ has a very specific and narrow definition, eg that there was a gross failure to provide someone in a dependent position with adequate food, shelter or basic medical attention and that this led to the death.
+A conclusion which often achieves wider publicity is when a death has been contributed to by neglect.
+In the Coroner's court neglect has a very specific and narrow definition, it should not be confused with civil negligence.
+In the Coroner’s court it means that there was a gross failure to provide someone in a dependent position with adequate food, shelter or basic medical attention and that this led to their death.